bk/wmk/readme.md

 - `.man`: Roff man format.

-YAML frontmatter is supported for all the above formats.
-If it is omitted, inherited metadata will be used.
-In addition, the metadata seen by Pandoc for four of the formats, namely LaTeX, Org, RST and man, will be used as a fallback.
-(Common metadata keys discoverable in this way are `title`, `author` and `date`).
+- `.rtf`: Rich Text Format (RTF).

+- `.jats`, `.xml`: The XML-based JATS (Journal Article Tag Suite) format.

+- `.docbook`: The XML-based DocBook format.

+- `.tei`: The Simple variant of the XML-based TEI (Text Encoding Intiative) format.

+- `.docx`: MS Word DOCX a.k.a.
+"Office Open XML" format.

+- `.odt`: OpenDocument Text format.

+- `.epub`: The EPUB e-book format.

 Pandoc is turned on automatically for all non-markdown, non-HTML formats.
-In order to use such content, Pandoc must be installed.
+In order to use such content, Pandoc therefore *must* be installed.

-Most of what is said in the following about markdown content applies to all of the above input formats.
+**Note:** The three formats JATS, DocBook and TEI are all XML-based.
+Files in all three formats would therefore often use the generic `.xml` extension.
+However, `wmk` currently assumes that `.xml` implies that the JATS format is intended.
+If you want to force `wmk` to handle a file with that extension as DocBook or TEI, you would have to add an external YAML metadata file with `pandoc_input_format` set to the appropriate value.

+In-file YAML frontmatter is supported for all of the above except for the three binary formats DOCX, ODT and EPUB.
+Of course, metadata from an associated external YAML file or inherited metadata applies in all cases.
+In addition, the "native" metadata seen by Pandoc for most of the formats (more precisely all non-markdown, non-HTML formats other than Textile, which uses YAML frontmatter natively) will be used as a fallback source of in-file metadata, although this is limited to specific standard keys such as `title`, `author` and `date`.

+Note that although other input formats are supported, the *canonical* format is still markdown.
+Unless there is a special reason to do otherwise it is the most sensible and efficient choice for websites generated using `wmk`.

 <!-- gotchas "A few gotchas" 50 -->

 ## A few gotchas

-The following are some of the things you might find surprising when creating a website with wmk:
+When creating a website with wmk, you might want to keep the following things in mind lest they surprise you:

-* The order of operations is as follows: (1) Copy files from `static/`; (2) run asset pipeline; (3) render Mako templates from `templates`; (4) render Markdown content from `content`.
+* The order of operations is as follows: (1) Copy files from `static/`; (2) run asset pipeline; (3) render Mako templates from `templates`; (4) render markdown content from `content`.
 As a consequence, later steps **may overwrite** files placed by earlier steps.
 This is intentional but definitely something to keep in mind.